-In order to achieve this realism in his films, Nolan places a lot of emphasis on the characters and the story being told.
-He also uses very subtle visual cues in order to build tension or create emotional responses in the audience.
+To achieve this realism in his films, Nolan places a lot of emphasis on the characters and the story being told.
+He also uses very subtle visual cues to build tension or create emotional responses in the audience.

 You’ll also want to think about how they carry themselves, physically and emotionally, throughout the film.

 The best way to learn how you can use these techniques in your films is by breaking down Nolan’s movies yourself.

 Chances are, you’ll find that he uses these techniques more often than not!

 Cinematic Style Of Christopher Nolan

 Nolan is known for his use of long shots and establishing shots.
 Long shots are used to give the audience a sense of the whole space or environment in which the characters are interacting.